apache/parquet-format/BloomFilter.md

 #### File Format

 Each multi-block Bloom filter is required to work for only one column chunk.
-The data of a multi-block bloom filter consists of the bloom filter header followed by the bloom filter bitset.
-The bloom filter header encodes the size of the bloom filter bit set in bytes that is used to read the bitset.
+The data of a multi-block Bloom filter consists of the Bloom filter header followed by the Bloom filter bitset.
+The Bloom filter header encodes the size of the Bloom filter bitset in bytes that is used to read the bitset.

 Here are the Bloom filter definitions in thrift: